 An investor provides collateral valued at EUR 100,000 and uses it to take out a collateralised loan of EUR 50,000 to buy securities.
 The portfolio amounts to EUR 150,000.
 The market falls 20%.
 The portfolio is now valued at EUR 120,000.
 The lending bank then calls in the loan.
 The client sells securities at the market value of EUR 50,000 to pay off the loan.
-If it doesn’t, the bank will sell them on its behalf.
+If he doesn’t, the bank will sell them on his behalf.
 The client has EUR 70,000 left.
 Its losses amount to 30%, even though the market only fell 20%.
 This is what is known as the leverage effect.

 Inheritance and foundation management

 Wealth preservation should be planned across generations – we are happy to support you

 Aspects of the holistic approach to assets are taken into account.

 Timely, forward-looking – and in conjunction with a network of external specialists.